-- Complete all monitoring, evaluation, client feedback and donor reports and documentation that are required by the grant agreement. - Document final achievements against baselines and targets including key disaggregation for all individual-level outputs, clients reached, and outcome indicators.
-Summarize findings of client feedback from both proactive and reactive channels, identify and review any indicators or issues that are off-track, and when they are, provide explanations/justification and remediation plans. - Safely store on Box all measurement and client feedback documentation including all data, data collection tools, SOPs, data quality review and audits reports, notes from data review meetings, final evaluations, learning reviews, baseline, midline, endline, client feedback surveys, client feedback register, etc. As mentioned in Practice 4.3 it is also recommended to use the Measurement Box Standard folder structure for MEAL documents across all projects to support better knowledge management. - Ensure that any client data is de-identified, protected and safely stored in line with the appropriate Data Protection and Security Guidelines, and the Data Protection Checklist (review Practice 4.3).
+- 1 Complete all monitoring, evaluation, client feedback and donor reports and documentation that are required by the grant agreement. - Compile and safely store on Box all measurement and client feedback documentation including all data, data collection tools, SOPs, data quality review and audits reports, notes from data review meetings, final evaluations, learning reviews, baseline, midline, endline, client feedback surveys, client feedback register, etc. As mentioned in Practice 4.3 - it is also recommended to use the Measurement Box Standard folder structure for MEAL documents across all projects to support better knowledge management. - Ensure that any client data is de-identified, protected and safely stored in line with the appropriate Data Protection and Security Guidelines, and the Data Protection Checklist (review Practice 4.3).